Early College Academy

 - Follow Step 5 above if you are unable to make it to class.

-Stage 1: The following LPS application items must be completed no later than 2/14/2025 (late submissions will be accepted if there are seats remaining in the program).
+Step 1: The following applications must be completed no later than 2/13/2026 (late submissions will be accepted if there are seats remaining in the program).
+The LPS application will open on 11/1/2025.

 - Completion of the LPS Early College Application Google Form